nickbabcock/dness/README.md

 records = [ "@", "*", "sub" ]
 ```

-The namecheap services requires dynamic dns enabled in their UI.
+The Namecheap services requires dynamic dns enabled in their UI.

 Updating the dns entry works as follows:

 - A dns query is sent to cloudflare to check the IP of the record
-- If the IP is different than WAN then a request is sent to namecheap to update it
+- If the IP is different than WAN then a request is sent to Namecheap to update it
 - If the IP is the same, no action is taken

 This method suffers from natural flow of dns propagation.
-When namecheap receives the update, it may take up to an hour for cloudflare to see the new record.
-In the meantime, dness will keep updating namecheap servers with the WAN.
-This has no consequential side effects other than momentary confusion why updates are being sent to namecheap every 5 minutes.
+When Namecheap receives the update, it may take up to an hour for cloudflare to see the new record.
+In the meantime, dness will keep updating Namecheap servers with the WAN.
+This has no consequential side effects other than momentary confusion why updates are being sent to Namecheap every 5 minutes.

 Namecheap does not support updating AAAA (IPv6) records through their dynamic DNS api.

-#### He.net
+#### Hurricane Electric (he.net)

 ```toml
 [[domains]]